asoffer/Icarus/docs/index.md

 * **Icarus has no built-in garbage collector.**
-Language-provided garbage collection fundamentally violates our performance priority, as it restricts users from making fine-grained decisions about memory management.
-Users are of course free to use a library implementation of garbage collection.
+Language-provided garbage collection fundamentally violates our performance priority, as it carries a non-zero cost and restricts users from making fine-grained decisions about memory management.

 * **Icarus has a strong static type system.**
 We believe that the invariants provided by a static type system greatly improve